 Our organic, Fair Trade Certified Pomegranate White Tea is a match made in heaven!
 Pomegranates and organic white tea are both famous for their healthful properties.
-This outstanding blend fuses these two delicacies into an infusion that equally highlights the subtle nectar of the organic loose leaf tea as well as the gently sweet, fruity quality of fresh pomegranates.
+This outstanding blend fuses these two delicacies into an infusion that equally highlights the light body of the organic loose leaf tea as well as the gently sweet, fruity quality of fresh pomegranates.

-Ingredients: organic white tea, organic rosehips, organic safflowers, and natural pomegranate flavor
+Ingredients: organic Indian white tea, organic rosehips, organic safflowers, and natural pomegranate flavor

-Serving Size: one generous tablespoon per 8 oz cup of water
+Serving Size: one rounded tablespoon (1.25) per 8 oz cup of water